Delcy Rodríguez: Delcygate

-In January 2020, a controversy emerged in Spain surrounding Rodríguez's presence at Barajas Airport in Spain, where she was purported to have met with José Luis Ábalos.
-This incident sparked significant attention because, since November 2017, Rodríguez has been prohibited from entering the territory of the European Union.
-Despite the allegations, José Luis Ábalos denied having met with Rodríguez.
+In January 2020, a controversy emerged in Spain surrounding Rodríguez's presence at Madrid–Barajas Airport in Spain, where she was purported to have met with Spanish politician José Luis Ábalos.
+This incident sparked significant attention because, since November 2017, Rodríguez has been prohibited from entering the territory of the European Union. Ábalos denied having met Rodríguez.

 The incident took place on 20 January, when the aircraft bearing the registration TC-AKE and flying the Turkish flag arrived at the terminal.
 Upon recognizing Rodríguez among the passengers, Spanish authorities decided to prevent her entry into the country.
-Accompanying Rodríguez on the flight were Kenny Antonio Díaz, Alejandra Carolina Bastidas, Yussef Abou Nassif Smaili (her partner), Jorge Andrés Giménez (the current president of the Venezuelan Football Federation), and Minister Félix Plasencia.
+Accompanying Rodríguez on the flight were Kenny Antonio Díaz, Alejandra Carolina Bastidas, Yussef Abou Nassif Smaili (her partner), Jorge Andrés Giménez (the president of the Venezuelan Football Federation), and minister Félix Plasencia.

-The scandal originated from a covert visit by Delcy Rodríguez to Spain, during which she allegedly facilitated the fraudulent sale of 104 bars of Venezuelan gold to Spanish businessmen for $68.5 million.This transaction was purportedly conducted through the Spanish Ministry of Transport, with the involvement of then-Transport Minister José Luis Ábalos, who is currently under investigation.
+The scandal originated from a covert visit by Delcy Rodríguez to Spain, during which she allegedly facilitated the fraudulent sale of 104 bars of Venezuelan gold to Spanish businessmen for $68.5 million.
+This transaction was purportedly conducted through the Spanish Ministry of Transport, with the involvement of then-Transport Minister José Luis Ábalos, who is under investigation as part of the Koldo Case.
 According to reports by El Confidencial, Rodríguez offered these gold bars to Spanish entrepreneurs during meetings arranged with Ábalos, with the approval of Spanish Prime Minister Pedro Sánchez.

-The Guardia Civil’s Central Operative Unit (UCO) uncovered communications on Spanish businessman Víctor de Aldama's mobile phone that directly linked him to Rodríguez, indicating discussions about the purchase of Venezuelan gold.
-A contract dated 27 December 2019 outlined the delivery of the gold between 27 December 2019 and 6 January 2020, shortly before Rodríguez's secret trip to Madrid, which was officially described by La Moncloa as a "technical stopover."
+The Guardia Civil's Central Operative Unit (UCO) uncovered communications on Spanish businessman Víctor de Aldama's mobile phone that directly linked him to Rodríguez, indicating discussions about the purchase of Venezuelan gold.
+A contract dated 27 December 2019 outlined the delivery of the gold between 27 December 2019 and 6 January 2020, shortly before Rodríguez's secret trip to Madrid, which was officially described by La Moncloa as a "technical stopover".

 According to the Diario de Cuba, this connection underscored the alleged lack of commitment by the Spanish government to support a democratic transition in Venezuela.
 A 2020 U.S. government official said Spain was a significant barrier within the European Union in confronting the Venezuelan government.
 The scandal also involved a strategic omission of the gold transaction details in the official invitation sent by Ábalos to Rodríguez, which instead focused on humanitarian aid and support for Spanish businesses in Venezuela.
 In response, the opposition Partido Popular accused Sánchez of deceit regarding the true purpose of Rodríguez's visit and declared intentions to launch a comprehensive political, judicial, and international campaign to uncover the truth behind Delcygate.

 Criticism of foreign officials

-During a 2017 meeting of the Organisation of American States (OAS), Rodríguez accused some member states of interfering in Venezuela.
-She called the OAS Secretary General, Luis Almagro a "liar, dishonest, a criminal, and a mercenary, a traitor to everything that represents the dignity of a Latin American diplomat".
+During a 2017 meeting of the Organization of American States (OAS), Rodríguez accused some member states of interfering in Venezuela.
+She called the OAS Secretary General, Luis Almagro, a "liar, dishonest, a criminal, and a mercenary, a traitor to everything that represents the dignity of a Latin American diplomat".
 Her remarks were criticised by Uruguayan Foreign Minister Rodolfo Nin Novoa.
-In June 2017, Rodriguez criticised the President of Peru, Pedro Pablo Kuczynski after Kuczynski proposed international intervention in Venezuela.
+In June 2017, Rodríguez criticised the President of Peru, Pedro Pablo Kuczynski, after Kuczynski proposed international intervention in Venezuela.